The Magnetron jammers

 electron leakage from the anodes bombarding the glass seals was causing the

 early failure.
-The simple addition of washers and nuts above the seals deflected
+Eventually, the simple addition of washers and nuts above the seals deflected

-the electrons enough to make the tubes last ten times as long.
+the electrons from the seals enough to make the tubes last ten times as long.